In March, undergraduate research student Kendal Seedfried delivered a presentation at the AIAA Region II Student Conference.

 Our Goals:

-2) To identify and understand spacecraft integration issues that may prevent widespread use of EP systems on spacecraft
+1) To increase the performance and efficiency of high-power electric propulsion devices2) To identify and understand spacecraft integration issues that may prevent widespread use of EP systems on spacecraft

 3) To understand the life-limiting factors of EP devices